UCSBCarpentry/2019-01-25-UCSBLibrary/_episodes/101-rstudio-intro.md

 ## R Packages

+R comes with a lot of built in functions, like the mathematical ones we used before (e.g., sin(), exp()), and any function can be created to perform lots of operations, form simple things like editing text, to complicated machine learning algorithms.
+These functions are distributed in what are called packages, which are groups of functions.

 It is possible to add functions to R by writing a package, or by obtaining a package written by someone else.
 As of this writing, there are over 10,000 packages available on CRAN (the comprehensive R archive